drBenway/pixi-vn-wiki/start/assets.md

 ## Assets hosting

-You are completely free to store images however you want.
+You can save your assets as you like, with complete freedom.

 The main possibilities are the following: